cbsanal/CicekSepeti-Homeworks/README.md

 # CicekSepeti-Homeworks

 <p>This repository contains several homeworks that I made during CicekSepeti React Bootcamp.</p>
-<p>You can find used technologies and images of website at the bottom.</p>
+<p>In this readme file, you can find used technologies and images of websites.</p>

 <h2>First Homework</h2>
 <p>Used Technologies:</p>